-The bill would amend the Insurance Code to provide that an employer has an insurable interest in, and could insure the lives of its directors, officers, managers, nonmanagement employees, and retired employees on an individual or group basis for the benefit of the employer or an employer-sponsored trust established for the benefit of the employees and officers.
-An employer could insure the lives of its nonmanagement and retired employees, however, only if those persons consented to be insured and the coverage were limited to an reasonably commensurate amount projected employer-provided benefits nonmanagement employees and employees, calculated according to accepted actuarial principles.
-An employer could not manner retaliate in anv against nonmanagement or retired employee for refusing consent to be insured.
+The bill would amend the Insurance Code to provide that an employer has an insurable interest in, and, with the consent of the insured, could insure the lives of its directors, officers, managers, nonmanagement employees, and retired employees on an individual or group basis for the benefit of the employer or an employer-sponsored trust established for the benefit of the employees and officers. employer could insure the lives of its nonmanagement and retired employees, however, only if those persons consented to be insured and the coverage were limited to an amount reasonably commensurate with the employer's projected unfunded liabilities to nonmanagement employees and retired employees for welfare benefit plans, calculated according to accepted actuarial principles.
+An employer could not retaliate in any manner against a nonmanagement or retired employee for refusing consent to be insured.